Lauren Heidbrink, MA/MS, Ph.D.

 Research and Interests:

-Heidbrink, L. forthcoming 2013.
-In Whose Best Interests?
-Migrant Children, Families and the State.
+Heidbrink, L. 2014.
+Migrant Youth, Transnational Families and the State: Care and Contested Interests.
 Philadelphia: University of Pennsylvania Press, Human Rights Series.

 Heidbrink, L. 2012.
 At a Crossroads: Youth at the Intersection of the Family and the State.
 In Transnational Migration, Gender and Rights.
 Ragnhild Sollund, editor.
 Great Britain: Emerald Press.